greydoubt/s_lime/README.md

 Boot codes
 ==========

-Additionally to the common Linux boot codes there are many Tiny Core Linux (kernel) specific options.
+Additionally to the common Linux boot codes there are many MK (MantiCore/MicroCore/Formix-compliant mk_distro &cie ... ) Linux (kernel) specific options.
 See

 #bootcodes